 When a child has a disability, the physical environment of the home may need to be modified as the child grows, especially if the child has a physical disability that requires the use of a walker, wheelchair or powerchair.
 Physical environments in ready-made homes are not always 100% accessible, and they can require modifications to make sure the child can access every part of the house.
-This can include bathrooms, cupboards, sinks, closets and light switches, among other things.
-Individuals who are looking into buying or constructing a barrier-free, accessible, or “designed for all” home can, on the order hand, can request specifications to be developed beforehand in accordance with universal design standards (the highest of accessibility standards), a benefit that retrofitting does not provide.

 To determine what kinds of modifications a specific home needs, parents can contact a physical or occupational therapist to evaluate the home and provide advice regarding how and where to get modification services and training on how to use modified equipment.
 They can also consult an Adaptive Equipment/Assistive Technology Procurement Specialist (also known as an AT specialist), universal design specialist, or U.S Department of Housing and Development agent.
 Certain housing units overseen by HUD (the Department of Housing and Urban Development) are built specifically with certain accessibility requirements in mind to help make environments more livable.
 It’s important to note that, if a child is still school-age, consulting with an assistive technology specialist about home modification may be covered under the child’s Individualized Education Plan (IEP).